sdvickers98/picoCTF-2019-Walkthrough/cryptography/#9 - rsa-pop-quiz.md

 #### TIME TO SHOW ME WHAT YOU GOT! ###
 plaintext:
 ```
+It's **very** important to note here that the ciphertext provided to you is unique to your picoCTF account.
+Therefore, it will be slightly different for everyone.
+Make sure your decrypting your unique ciphertext and not the ciphertext I have here.

-Here's a python script to do this for us:
+Here's a python script to do this encryption for us:
 ```python
 from Crypto.Util.number import inverse